acceleratedscience/open-ad-toolkit/tutorials/molecules.md

 ## Visualizing & storing small molecules

-To see details about a small molecule like for example dopamine, simply run:
+To see details about a small molecule like eg. dopamine, you can run:

 ```sh
 show molecule dopamine